crohr/pkgr/README.md

 ## Goal

-Make debian packages out of any app.
-Ruby and NodeJS officially supported, but you can also point to other buildpacks.
+Make debian or rpm packages out of any app, including init script, logrotate, etc. Excellent way to distribute apps or command line tools without complicated installation instructions.

 Hosted service available at <https://packager.io/>.

+## Officially supported languages

+* Ruby
+* NodeJS
+* Go

+You can also point to other buildpacks ([doc](https://packager.io/documentation/reference/the-pkgryml-file.html#buildpack)).
+They may just work.

 ## Supported distributions (64bits only)